 Triall’s first software solution ‘Verial eTMF’ is a blockchain-integrated document management solution that supports clinical research professionals in building and managing their electronic Trial Master File (eTMF).
 Triall co-developed this solution together with its main technology partner Sphereon.
-Uniquely, Verial eTMF enables users to generate verifiable proof of the integrity of their clinical trial data by utilizing the Factom Protocol’s blockchain infrastructure.
+Uniquely, Verial eTMF enables users to generate verifiable proof of the integrity of their clinical trial data through blockchain timestamping.
 In summer 2019, a beta version of Verial eTMF was given green light for use in a real-world clinical trial (credited as the world’s first clinical trial on the blockchain).
-The first commercial application is now being onboarded and used in multiple clinical trial consortia.
+The first commercial application is now being onboarded and used in multiple clinical trial projects.

 This post was updated on March 31, 2021.